Mission and Structure

 • Laura Beltrán (Colombia Diveresa) is a political scientist, feminist, and LGBTIQ+ activist convinced of the power of queer and intersectional perspectives to build social justice.
 Member of the peace and transitional justice team at the NGO Colombia Diversa, where she advocates for the rights of LGBTIQ+ victims of the armed conflict, monitors the implementation of the peace agreement, and positions the importance of memory building by recognizing prejudice as a factor in the persistence of war.
 Her professional journey has focused on academic research and the implementation of social projects related to peacebuilding, gender issues, participation, and advocacy.
 She is currently pursuing a Master's degree in Feminist and Gender Studies.

-• Jamie J. Hagen (Queen’s University Belfast) works at the intersection of gender, security studies, and queer theory.
+• Jamie J. Hagen (University of Manchester) works at the intersection of gender, security studies, and queer theory.
 Her research in this field is published in the Journal of Gender Studies, International Affairs, Critical Studies in Security, the International Feminist Journal of Politics, and the European Journal of Gender and Politics as well as in the Washington Post, London School of Economics’ Women Peace and Security Blog, the International Peace Institute’s Global Observatory, and other outlets.
 Hagen is co-editor of the edited volume Queer Conflict Research: New Approaches to Study of Political Violence (BUP) and co-developed the Queering Women, Peace and Security: A Practice-Based toolkit (English/Spanish).

 • Samuel Ritholtz (University of Oxford) studies the dynamics of selective violence against sexual and gender minorities during the Colombian internal armed conflict and relate these dynamics to broader patterns of gendered violence during war.
 Through their dissertation research, they considered the roles of marginality, cruelty, and spectacle in social control strategies during war.
 In addition to their work on political violence, I also publish on topics related to LGBTIQ+ displacement and collaborate with other scholars at the Refugee Studies Centre.